Supervision

 • confident handling of Linux (command-line usage, scripting, basic administration of servers)

 The fundamentals of my area of research are taught in classic systems courses.
 The computing environments targeted are usually distributed and virtualized.
-Data analysis, machine learning, and optimization methods are typically applied to make systems adaptive (where performance data can, for example, stem from dedicated profiling runs or previous executions of recurring jobs).
+Data analysis, machine learning, and optimization methods are commonly applied to make systems adaptive (where model data can, for example, stem from dedicated profiling runs or previous executions of recurring jobs).

 A high level of motivation, related research interests, and the ability to work independently and learn new skills are more important than any specific knowledge or skill.